 After a long night at the casinos, that’s left both your confidence and bank account depleted, you need something that’ll give you enough energy for the drive home while also leaving enough money in your wallet to put gas in the car.
 Fortunately, right before you head over the bridge out of town, you’ll find White House Sub Shop.
 The White House Special with thick-cut salami, provolone, ham, capicola, and hot pepper giardiniera should do the trick.
 If you want something only slightly less meaty, go for the regular Italian.
 The lines can get long, but it’s well worth it.

 There are two things you need to know about Downbeach Deli.
-One is that you don’t want to actually go to the deli there - Dino’s is a far superior spot for hoagies and lunchmeat.
+One is that you don’t want to actually go to the deli there - Dino’s three blocks south is a far superior spot for hoagies and lunchmeat.
 But the second is that they have one of the best and cheapest breakfasts in Margate.
 You can get a full breakfast with an omelet, toast, and hashbrowns, or french toast made with carrot cake or cinnamon babka, for under $10.
 Either way, you’ll leave with enough change in your pocket to buy an extra six-pack to bring to the beach.

 If there’s one reason to wake up before 8am on a summer Saturday morning, it’s to make it to Brown’s before the line is so long that you can barely see the boardwalk shack from the end of it.
 Pretty much everyone knows about this place, so if you arrive past 9:30am, there will be layers of bicycles lined up across the boardwalk and lines both to sit down for breakfast and to take donuts to go.
 But once you’ve waited, you’ll be rewarded with the best donuts on the entire Shore.
 They’re cakey on the inside, crispy on the outside, and served hot in six flavors, like vanilla, honey, and cinnamon sugar.
 The breakfast itself is also solid, but mostly it’s just a way to skip the much-longer to-go line and get your donuts brought to a table instead.